lewagon/data-setup/macOS.md

 ![](images/mac_vscode_command.png)

 Now quit the Terminal (`⌘` + `Q`) and restart it.
-Try typing `code` :point-right: if the VSCode opens in new window, you can proceed to the next point!
+Try typing `code` :point_right: if the VSCode opens in new window, you can proceed to the next point!

 ### VS Code Shortcuts